 You should find this tab very easy to follow, so have fun!

 For information on how to embellish the basic melody of “Your Lone Journey,” or any other song, check out Wayne’s instruction books such as Clawhammer Banjo for the Complete Ignoramus, Bluegrass Banjo for the Complete Ignoramus, Bluegrass Mandolin for the Complete Ignoramus, or Old-Time Fiddle for the Complete Ignoramus.
-A free catalog of Wayne’s complete collection of instruction and song books is available by calling (828) 299-7031 or by filling out a catalog request form.
+A free catalog of Wayne’s complete collection of instruction and song books is available by calling (828) 299-7031, downloading our catalog online or by filling out a catalog request form.